projectcalico/calico/master/getting-started/kubernetes/installation/hardway/test-networking.md

 ## IPAM allocations from different pools

-Recall that we created two IPPools, but left one disabled.
+Recall that we created two IP pools, but left one disabled.

 ```
 calicoctl get ippools -o wide